Companies are getting the same message: plan, plan, and plan again.

 Users enjoy Adaptive's customization.
 The system allows for multiple versions of reports or scenarios for financial modeling.
 Users can also load different expectations and metrics.
 They can adjust analysis “on the fly” and build more complex models, even for newer users or those without in-depth experience.
 The system is reportedly stable, with good speed and processing power.
 This is true even for larger reporting projects.

-Though customizable, users report the flexibility in some features could use improvement.
+Though customizable, users report that the flexibility in some features could use improvement.
 Some manual editing limitations exist depending on the functions in use.
 One user had difficulty inputting changes to mid-year and quarterly reports.
 This affects forecasts and actuals.

 Even worse, the UI is clunky and has a steep learning curve.
 Coupled with how customizable it is, and onboarding new users can take so long the cost becomes a significant deterrent.